jeffreza/jeff/README.md

-Applied K-mean Clustering using apache spark in Pyhton Skin Segmentation plays an important role in many computer vision applications.
+Applied K-mean Clustering using apache spark for segmentation in Pyhton.
+Skin Segmentation plays an important role in many computer vision applications.
 The aim of skin segmentation is to isolate skin regions in unconstrained input images.
 In this project, a skin color segmentation approach by texture feature extraction and k-meaning clustering is proposed.